mrmartineau/awesome-web-dev-resources/README.md

 - [Shields.io](https://shields.io/) - ![](https://img.shields.io/badge/add-flare-green.svg?style=flat-square) to your documentation/readmes
 - [Git Flight Rules](https://github.com/k88hudson/git-flight-rules) - A guide for astronauts (now, programmers using Git) about what to do when things go wrong.

-## Finding npm packages
+## 📦 Finding and vetting npm packages

-- [pika](https://www.pikapkg.com/) a searchable catalog of modern "module" packages on npm
+- [pika](https://www.pikapkg.com/) - A searchable catalog of modern "module" packages on npm
-- [npms](https://npms.io/) A better and open source search for node packages
+- [npms](https://npms.io/) - A better and open source search for node packages
 - [emma](https://github.com/maticzav/emma-cli) - 📦 Terminal assistant to find and install node packages
 - [npmvet](https://github.com/harksys/npmvet) - A simple CLI tool for vetting npm package versions

-Use [Bundlephobia](https://bundlephobia.com/) to see the cost of any npm packages
+- [Bundlephobia](https://bundlephobia.com/) - See the "cost" of any npm package

-Use [Snyk](https://snyk.io) to find any security vulnerabilities for any npm package.
+- [Snyk](https://snyk.io) - Find any security vulnerabilities for any npm package.
 Search their database here: `https://snyk.io/vuln/npm:{package}` e.g. https://snyk.io/vuln/npm:react
+- [runpkg](https://runpkg.com/) - Explore, learn about and perform static analysis on npm packages in the browser

 # 🎨 CSS